8mecem8/Vanilla-Js-eCommerce/README.md

 You can use the web application, with visiting the project address ==> https://buyozon-ecommerce-app.herokuapp.com/

-Log in | You can register or You can use test@test.com password: 12345
+Log in | You can register or You can use ==> User Name: test@test.com Password: 12345

 Log in as admin | admin@admin.com password: 12345